yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 ## Redefined Vector and One-Forms

-At the end of last section, vectors were generalized as mathematical objects with the form $X=X _ \mu\Partial{}{x _ \mu}$.
+At the end of last section, vectors were generalized as mathematical objects with the form $X=X ^ \mu\Partial{}{x ^ \mu}$.
 Similarly, the corresponding one-form can be generalized as $\form X= X _ \mu \d x ^ \mu$.

-This definition will immediate cause a problem: it's no longer guaranteed that a one-form is a total derivative of some function. $x\d y$ is a perfect one-form by this definition, but it is not a total derivative of a function.
+This definition will immediate cause a problem: it's no longer guaranteed that a one-form is a total derivative of some function. $x\d y​$ is a perfect one-form by this definition, but it is not a total derivative of a function.

 This property is called exactness.
 Which we will investigate later.